 So other than price, how to select?

 All editing programs require a substantial investment of time to learn, so consider that a given.
 Beyond that, how difficult is a program to remember?
-One program I saw recently consists of dozens of nested pull-down menus.
+One program I saw a few years ago consisted of dozens of nested pull-down menus.
 Unless I remember that the command for "Audio EQ" is three levels down in a "Tools" sub menu, not in the "Audio" menu where I'd expect it to be, I'm going to have a very difficult time using this program.

 Some questions to ask:

-As well as instructional books, Sony Vegas, Premiere and many other mainstream programs have third party DVDs and CDs available that will take you through every feature of the program, allowing you to see how it's done and often having on-line tutorials that allow you to work along as you're learning.
+As well as instructional books, Vegas Pro, Premiere and many other mainstream programs have official on-line tutorials and third party DVDs available that will take you through every feature of the program, allowing you to see how it's done and often having on-line tutorials that allow you to work along as you're learning.

 The computer manipulation to finalize special effects, transitions and the like is called rendering and it takes time to happen.
 Not a lot if you're doing a single cross fade, but quite a bit of time if you're doing multiple cross fades, plus color correction, brightening up a few scenes and making adjustments to the audio (sound).